rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Social constructivism
 -   Epistemological anarchism

+### Instrumentalism

+Theoretical concepts may have use in predicting observations, but we have no ontological commitments to them.

+-   anti-realist
+-   Duhem

+### Positivism

+All statements that can't be empirically verified are meaningless.

+-   anti-realist
+-   Auguste Comte
+-   Ernst Mach
+-   The Vienna Circle
+-   Carnap, Neurath, Wittgenstein, Frege, von Neuman, Hilbert
+-   verificationism, nominalism, quietism
+-   Russel, G&#246;del
+-   Carnap's "ESO"[^Carnap-1950]
+-   Quine's "Two Dogmas"[^Quine-1951]
+-   Carnap's "Logical Foundations of Science"[^Carnap-1955]
+-   Scheinproblem = Pseudo-problem

+Note any differences between:

+-   positivism
+-   logical positivism
+-   logical empiricism

+The "death" of positivism:

+-   Wittgenstein, *Philosophical Investigations*, ordinary language philosophy
+-   Kuhn
+-   anti-positivism, post-structuralism, postmodernism (continental)

 Positivism is a philosophy of science and epistemology that roughly defends a qualified empiricism, that the scientific method is the only route to knowledge, and that all statements that cannot be empirically verified are meaningless.